 If he can fly a plane, you'd think he could get a real job.

-Before meeting our cop killer hero, Daria pulls over at an obscure town to locate hippie guru James Patterson, who has been turning a peaceable desert terrain into a David Koresh-ish playground of burnt out cars and unruly children--"he's gonna ruin a piece of American history," warns the grizzled cafe-owner.
-Kids throw rocks through the windows, echoing our hero's own rock tossing and hinting Antonioni is more than a little worried his free love generation is one pig's head on a stick away from Fliestown.
+Before meeting up with our young cop killer hero, Daria pulls over at an obscure town to locate hippie guru James Patterson (!), who has been turning a peaceable desert scrub wasteland into a David Koresh-meets-Hills Have Eyes playground of burnt out cars and unruly children--"he's gonna ruin a piece of American history," warns the grizzled cafe-owner.
+Kids throw rocks through the cafe windows, echoing our hero's own rock tossing and hinting Antonioni is more than a little worried his free love generation is just a pig's head on a stick away from Fliestown.

-If we too feel a little excluded from the party of Zabriskie Point its perhaps because Antonioni seems to be coming to terms with the realization he'll always be an exile, outside every cause, cursed, like Godard, to be too smart for his own idealism.
-Even in the post-post-modernist cultural landscape he's helped shape/destroy, he doesn't know what to say, only how to look at the items on the young people's shelves, like an older guy apartment party wallflower.
-The new world is for the young and tripped-out and he has no clue how sit around paradise playing games he's long ago mastered; all he can do is help blow up the old world, then just keep the camera rolling while he whispers like a proud parent to the corpse by his side: "That's my daughter up there!"
+If we too feel a little excluded from what little of there is of a party in Zabriskie Point its perhaps because Antonioni seems to be coming to terms with the realization he'll always be so excluded from this scene, always an exile, outside every cause, cursed, like Godard, to be too smart to ever fall for his own idealism.
+Even as the guest of honor at the wake for the post-post-modernist cultural landscape he's helped destroy, Antonioni doesn't know what to say as far as small talk or adult conversation, only how to look at the items on the young people's book shelves, the unexploded titles, like an older guy apartment party wallflower.
+This new world is for the young and tripped-out and he has no clue how sit around in paradise pretending he's having fun playing games he's long ago mastered; all he can do is blow up the old world, then just keep the camera rolling while he whispers like a proud parent to the corpse by his side, gesturing at the girl blazing up in the smoldering wreckage: "That's my daughter up there!"